ITE College Central murder: Aftermath

-The ITE College Central murder also brought renewed attention to several other high-profile cases where it involved family-related homicides committed in Singapore within the past few years.
+The ITE College Central murder also brought renewed attention to several other high-profile cases involving family-related homicides committed in Singapore in the past few years.
 One of these cases included the 2017 Woodlands double murders, in which property agent Teo Ghim Heng received the death penalty for the premeditated murders of his daughter and pregnant wife eight days before Chinese New Year.